COVID-19 and the urgency of the African energy transition

 The current lack of access to reliable and affordable modern energy is seriously affecting service delivery in health and education and also slows down economic growth.
 At the same time Sub-Saharan Africa already faces a disproportionate negative impact of climate change though it accounts for less than 4 percent of Green House Gas (GHG) emissions, and about 2 percent of energy-related CO2 missions.
 Extreme weather events, including droughts and floods already have impacts on energy generation and agricultural production.

-Dr. Yumkella argues that accelerated investment is sustainable energy is key to achieving all three agendas.
-In 2019, he has been part of several global initiatives supporting energy transitions in Africa including, serving as adviser to the Director General of the International Energy Agency, Coordinator of the AU-EU Sustainable Energy Investment Platform, and one of the facilitators of the UN-World Bank Health and Energy Platform for Action (HEPA) for Clean Cooking Solutions.
+Dr. Yumkella argued that accelerated investment in sustainable energy is key to achieving all three agendas.
+In 2019, he was part of several global initiatives supporting energy transitions in Africa including, serving as adviser to the Director General of the International Energy Agency, Coordinator of the AU-EU Sustainable Energy Investment Platform, and one of the facilitators of the UN-World Bank Health and Energy Platform for Action (HEPA) for Clean Cooking Solutions.

-The lecture will cover some of the efforts to achieve SDG-7 i.e. access to affordable, reliable and sustainable modern energy services for all.
-It will highlight the crucial importance of energy as an enabler for achieving the development goals of health, food security, education and clean water and sanitation.
-It will also explore the policy actions required to scale up investments to achieve the SDG-7 targets by 2030.
-Other critical issues to address include, what are the pathways to sustainable development and sustainable energy access for Africa?
-How can international cooperation support capacity building for the right strategies and policies to be put in place to incentivize public-private partnerships for a low carbon transition on the continent?
+The lecture covered some of the efforts to achieve SDG-7 i.e. access to affordable, reliable and sustainable modern energy services for all.
+It highlighted the crucial importance of energy as an enabler for achieving the development goals of health, food security, education and clean water and sanitation.
+It also explored the policy actions required to scale up investments to achieve the SDG-7 targets by 2030.
+Other critical issues addressed included, the pathways to sustainable development and sustainable energy access for Africa and how international cooperation can support capacity building for the right strategies and policies to be put in place to incentivize public-private partnerships for a low carbon transition on the continent.

 Globalisation after COVID: Business as Usual, or Not?

 Challenges of recovery, climate change and inequality